 Setting the Table: Danny Meyer (HT Elliot Turner from RGAIA)- Renowned restaurateur Danny Meyer shares the lessons he learned in building iconic restaurants like Union Square Café, 11 Madison Park and Shake Shack.
 His philosophy of Enlighted Hospitality provides many useful lessons for businesspeople in all industries who are looking to better serve their customers, employees and other key stakeholders.

-How Katie Ledecky is Better at Swimming than Anyone is at Anything- This article is almost 5 years old but remains an incredible profile of one of the premier athletes in sports and her drive for perfection as she toiled to shave hundredths of seconds off her times when she was already winning by several seconds.
+How Katie Ledecky is Better at Swimming than Anyone is at Anything- This article is almost 5 years old but remains an incredible profile of one of the premier athletes in sports and her drive for perfection as she toiled to shave hundredths when she was already winning by several seconds.
 At the time of the article, Ledecky had dominated an unprecedented variety of events in women’s swimming by the largest margins seen in international sports despite have a physiology that the USOC described as “remarkably unremarkable”.
 I also loved the final quote from her coach in response to an article that about Katie’s training secrets… “Just do the damn work”.

 How I lost $10,000,000: Andrew Wilkinson- People generally only like to share their success stories, especially on social media where it appears that every investor has market trouncing returns and no errors.
 I believe however that there is much more to be gained from studying failures instead of successes and loved Andrew’s tweetstorm about his failure at Flow.
 A must read for every investor and anyone who is thinking about starting a business.